-Email can be enough to manage short conversations with 1 or 2 people, but when you’re dealing with a large team, email falls short.
+Email can be enough to manage short conversations with one or two people, but when you’re dealing with a large team, email falls short.

 To increase your efficiency, you need to remove silos between departments and establish a single channel for communication — one that helps you communicate in context and centralizes your information into a single place.

-With monday.com, for example, you can not only manage your entire team in the same workspace but also add context to each item and communicate in real-time, which helps you stay in the loop on every detail.
+With a Work OS like monday.com, you can not only manage your entire team in the same workspace but also add context to each item and communicate in real-time, which helps you stay in the loop on every detail.

-Some of the top monday.com’s communication features include:
+Some of the top monday.com communication features include:

-4. Using automations to streamline updates and repetitive tasks
+4. Use automations to streamline updates and repetitive tasks